Dave Kane: 41 Signs of Hope

 In 2006, Kane authored his first published book, 41 Signs of Hope.
 In the book, Kane shares anecdotes of synchronistic, and at times, seemingly supernatural occurrences revolving around the number 41, which Kane and his family contend are communications from the spirit of his son Nicholas.

-41 Documentary
+Documentary

-On February 20, 2007, 4 years after the fire, the documentary, 41 which is about Kane's son Nicholas who died in the The Station nightclub fire in 2003 was released.
+On February 20, 2007, 4 years after the fire, the documentary, 41, which is about Kane's son Nicholas who died in the Station nightclub fire in 2003 was released.
 It is directed by Christian de Rezendes and Christian O'Neill.